Will there be an M&S boxing day sale 2025? Everything we know, from dates to deals

 M&S soft touch peplum V-neck knitted waistcoat: Was £30, now £15, Marksandspencer.com

-Peplum styles continue to dominate wardrobes as we near the end of 2025, and the hammered gold-tone buttons on this knitted piece put it a cut above the rest.
-What’s more, you could easily layer it over a long-sleeved tee or under an oversized blazer, and the V-neck opening presents a great opportunity to show off a statement necklace.
-Better yet, this garment has been reduced to half price at M&S.
+Peplum styles continue to dominate wardrobes as we near the end of 2025, and the hammered gold-finish buttons on this knitted piece put it a cut above the rest.
+What’s more, you could easily layer it over a long-sleeved tee or under an oversized blazer, and the V-neck opening presents a great opportunity for a statement necklace – perhaps for the New Year’s celebrations.
+Shop it now for half price.

+Make sure to write a list of the products you actually need (or want) before browsing the sale, so you don’t waste time scrolling through endless deals.
+You can also filter on the website by category and always make sure to check prices at other retailers before checking out (if you’re buying third-party brands sold at M&S), to make sure you’ve got the best price.
+IndyBest’s team of shopping experts are only including the creme de la creme of deals in this guide, so you can rest assured you’re getting a fair discount.

 Want more bargains?
 Check out our main guide to the Boxing Day sales